The best weight benches: what to look for and avoid when weight training at home, with recommendations from expert personal trainers

 Whether you’re benching a barbell during a chest press workout or lifting dumbbells for a shoulder press set, a good quality weight bench provides a stable and reliable platform from which you can safely lift weights.

 But before you head out and buy a weight bench, there are a few considerations you should make first to ensure the bench you choose is an appropriate size and style for your home and is of good enough quality for the weights you plan to lift.

 To help you make the right purchase, The Recommended spoke to two fitness experts to find out what you should look for and avoid when shopping for a weight bench.
+You can read their expert advice in full at the bottom of this page.
 In line with their recommendations, we list our top picks for the best weight benches to buy for your home gym.